Goldua2cope/devops24/examinations/03/README.md

 ## QUESTION A

 What does the `ansible.builtin.debug` module actually do?
+#### Answer:
-    - This module prints statements during execution
+> This module prints statements during execution

 ## QUESTION B

 What is the variable 'ansible_facts' and where does it come from?

-    - It is a return value in form of a dictionary
-    - The data comes from the "ansible-facts" variable
-    - What facts are collected during a play's fact gathering stage depends on the ANSIBLE_FACTS_MODULES
+#### Answer:
-    - We can see all facts of a node by running the command: "ansible <hostname> -m ansible.builtin.setup"
-    - fact gathering can be turned on or off
+> It is a return value in form of a dictionary.
+The data comes from the "ansimodules configuration.
+We can see all facts of a node by running the command: "ansible <hostname> -m ansible.builtin.setup".Fact gathering can be turned on or off.

 ## QUESTION C